Description

 Solution

-Configure a standard address through the GUI under Policy & Objects, specifying the name, type, and subnet:
+Configure an address object through the GUI under Policy & Objects, specifying the name, type, and subnet.

 GUI view: